Doctor of Sciences: Admission

 The procedures of conferring of both Kandidat and Doktor academic degrees are more formal and different from conferring a Ph.D. degree in Western universities.
-In particular, for the Doktor, the academic institution, where the scholar is affiliated as a doctoral candidate, must conduct a preliminary review of the research results and personal contribution made by the candidate and, depending on findings, elect whether to render formal support or not.
+In particular, for the Doktor, the academic institution where the scholar is affiliated as a doctoral candidate must conduct a preliminary review of the research results and personal contribution made by the candidate and, depending on the findings, elect whether to render formal support or not.
 By definition, this highly prestigious degree can be conferred only for a significant contribution to science and/or technology based on a public defense of a thesis, monograph, or (in rare cases) of a set of outstanding publications in peer-reviewed journals.
 The defense must be held at the session of a Specialized Dissertation Committee accredited by VAK.
 Prior to the defense, three referees holding Doctor of Sciences degrees themselves (the so-called "official opponents") must submit their written motivated assessments of the thesis.
-One more similar assessment is to be provided by some university or academic institution, working in the same field of science or technology, and in addition several other reviewers must mail their conclusions made based on a thesis summary (usually a 32-page brochure in natural sciences and 48 pages in social sciences).
+One additional similar assessment is to be provided by a university or academic institution working in the same field of science or technology, and several other reviewers must mail a record of their conclusions based on the thesis summary (usually a 32-page brochure in natural sciences and 48 pages in social sciences).

-In the former USSR, this degree is considered a sufficient credential for tenured full professorship at any institution of higher education.
-Unless an academic holds a Doctor of Sciences, she or he can make it to a full professor only through 15 years or more of outstanding teaching service on the university level.
-At least one published and widely accepted textbook and the degree of Kandidat Nauk are required in the latter case, anyway.
-A Doctor of Sciences degree holder can become a tenured full professor after just one year of teaching experience in a non-tenured faculty position.
-A degree of Doctor of Sciences also enables its holders to claim an academic rank of a professor awarded by VAK or a new rank of a "Professor of the Russian Academy of Sciences" established in 2015.
+In the former USSR, this degree was considered a sufficient credential for tenured full professorship at any institution of higher education.
+Unless an academic holds a Doctor of Sciences, she or he can make it to a full professor only if they author at least one published and widely accepted textbook, hold the degree of Kandidat Nauk, and have 15 years or more of outstanding teaching service at the university level.
+In contrast, a Doctor of Sciences degree holder can become a tenured full professor after just one year of teaching experience in a non-tenured faculty position.
+A degree of Doctor of Sciences also enables its holders to claim an academic rank of a professor awarded by VAK or the rank of Professor of the Russian Academy of Sciences, a rank established in 2015.

 The Doctor of Sciences thus has no academic equivalent in North America, as it is a post-doctoral degree.